section-engineering-education/engineering-education/articles/firebase-email-and-password-authentication-in-android-using-kotlin/index.md

 ![image](as_sign_in_permission.png "Android studio sign in permissions")

-Click Allow and boom! you've successfully signed into Android studio.
+Allow the permissions to successfully sign into Android studio.
 You can now access `Firebase` and `Google cloud platform` services via the Android studio.
 In our case we only need Firebase.

 ![image](as_sign_in_success.png "Android studio sign in success")

 Go back to Android studio and you'll see your email in the account section.

-### Creating a Firebase Project
+### Step 3 -- Creating a Firebase Project

 We need a firebase project that we'll eventually connect with our android app.
-This project will enable us to access most of the firebase services not limited to **Authentication** and **Analytics** offered free of charge.
+This project will enable us to access most of the firebase services but not limited to **Authentication** and **Analytics** offered free of charge.
 This process involves several stages.

-1).
+**1**.
 Open [Firebase](https://firebase.google.com), sign in with your Google account then head to `firebase console` by clicking the button at the top right corner.

 ![image](firebase_console1.png "Create firebase project")

-2).
-To create a new project click `+ Add project`.
+**2**.
+To create a new project click `Add project`.
 This involves three steps.

 ![image](firebase_create_project_step0.png "Create firebase project")

 ![image](firebase_create_project_step1.png "Create firebase project")

 We start by giving a name to the project.
 Let's name it `Firebase-auth`.
-The project name should not contain spaces, instead, use a hyphen in place of a space.
+The project name should not contain spaces, instead, use a hyphen.
 Just below the name, is a unique id used to identify your project among the millions of firebase projects out there.
 Click the continue button.

 ![image](firebase_create_project_step2.png "Create firebase project step 2 of 3")

-3).
-Since we're gonna use Google analytics in our app, ensure that the analytics switch is checked. hit continue to proceed.
+**3**.
+Since we're going to use Google analytics in our app, ensure that the analytics switch is checked. hit continue to proceed.
 Wait for project creation to finish up.

 ![image](firebase_create_project_finish_up2.png "Create firebase finish up 3 0f 3")

 Now our project is ready to be connected with our app.

-### Connecting Firebase project to an android app
+### Step 4 -- Connecting Firebase project to an android app

 There are two ways to connect a firebase project to an android app.

+### 1. Manually adding services configuration file
-- #### Downloading the google-services.json file from the firebase console into the android project root and adding the necessary dependencies manually.
+This can be achieved by downloading `google-services.json` file from the firebase console into the android project root and adding the necessary dependencies manually.

 This process requires you to have a running app (can be in an emulator or a physical device) so that it sends a signal to firebase servers indicating that the project configuration file and dependencies are working as expected.
-This is obviously not the best way as it is far much complicated compared to method 2.
+This is obviously not the best way as it is more complicated compared to method 2.

-- #### Through Android studio firebase assistant
+### 2. Through Android studio firebase assistant

 This is a less complicated and straightforward method that does most of the work for you.

-For simplicity purposes, we'll use the later mention method.
+For simplicity purposes, we'll use this method.
 Launch firebase assistant by heading to `Tools` >> `firebase`

 ![image](as_firebase_assistant1.png "launch firebase assistant")